luissimon96/AI-Powered-Migration-Validation-System/docs/deployment-guide.md

 ## Deployment Overview

-This guide provides comprehensive instructions for deploying the AI-Powered Migration Validation System across different environments using containerized deployment with Docker and Kubernetes, along with supporting infrastructure components.
+This guide provides comprehensive instructions for deploying the AI-Powered Migration Validation System using a **direct master branch deployment strategy** with containerized deployment using Docker and Kubernetes, along with supporting infrastructure components.

+### **Deployment Strategy**

+This system uses a **direct master deployment approach** for simplified, streamlined releases:

+- **No Feature Branches**: All development happens directly on the master branch
+- **No Pull Requests**: Changes are committed directly to master after local testing
+- **Automatic Deployment**: Every push to master triggers immediate production deployment
+- **Quality Gates**: Comprehensive CI pipeline ensures code quality before deployment
+- **Fast Feedback**: Immediate deployment enables rapid iteration and bug fixes

+**Benefits of Direct Master Deployment:**
+- Simplified workflow reduces complexity and bottlenecks
+- Faster time-to-production for features and fixes
+- Reduced merge conflicts and integration issues
+- Clear deployment history tied to commit history
+- Streamlined dependency updates and security patches

 ## Architecture Components